 Macintosh and Linux users must make sure that the computer's TCP/IP settings are configured properly BEFORE starting this section.
-See Macintosh TCP/IP Settings on page 66 for instructions.
+See Macintosh TCP/IP Settings on page 93 for instructions.

-You must set up the X6 so that it can communicate with your Internet service provider.
+You must set up the X7N so that it can communicate with your Internet service provider.
 To do this, you use the Zoom Configuration Manager.

-- 1 Close all programs including antivirus software and pop-up blockers. - 2 Log into the Zoom Configuration Manager: - a Open your Web browser and, in its address bar, type http://192.168.1.1 and then press the Enter key on your keyboard.
+1 Log into the Zoom Configuration Manager:

-In the Enter Network Password dialog box, type the following user name and password in lowercase, then click OK.
-(The X6 User Name and Password you enter here are not the same as the User Name and Password that your Internet service provider may have given you.)
+- a Open your Web browser and, in its address bar, type http://192.168.1.1 and then press the Enter key on your keyboard. - In the Enter Network Password dialog box, type the following user name and password in lowercase, then click OK.
+(The X7N User Name and Password you enter here are not the same as the User Name and Password that your Internet service provider may have given you.)